camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ## Work on a task

-Now we want to do some work within your workflow.
-First, add a few service tasks to the BPMN diagram and set the required attributes.
+Now we want to do some work within our workflow.

+First, add a few service
+tasks to the BPMN diagram and set the required attributes.
 Then extend your `main.go` file and activate a job which are created when the workflow instance reaches a service task.

-Open the BPMN diagram in the Zeebe Modeler.
-Insert a few service tasks between the start and the end event.
+Open the BPMN diagram in the modeler.
+Insert three service tasks between the start and the end event.

+- Name the first task `Collect Money`.
+- Name the second task `Fetch Items`.
+- Name the third task `Ship Parcel`.

 ![model-workflow-step-2](assets/order-process.png)

 You need to set the type of each task, which identifies the nature of the work to be performed.

-Set the type of the first task to `payment-service`.
+- Set the **type** of the first task to `payment-service`.
+- Set the **type** of the second task to `fetcher-service`.
+- Set the **type** of the third task to `shipping-service`.

 The consolidated example looks as follows: